AG-UI ยท API Reference

 customEvents()CustomStreamEvent[]Custom events emitted by the backend during a run.
 Accumulates per run; resets on each new submit().

-injectAgent() returns the AgUiAgent type โ€” the neutral Agent contract plus customEvents โ€” so the signal is reachable directly, no cast required:
+injectAgent() returns the AgUiAgent type โ€” the neutral Agent contract plus these AG-UI-specific fields โ€” so they are reachable directly, no cast required:

 import { injectAgent } from '@threadplane/ag-ui';